unital/tempe/docs/source/user_guide/tutorial.rst

 :py:class:`bytearray`) that Tempe can use to render raster images into before copying them to the display.
-The larger this chunk of memory is the better, but it can (and probably *should*) be allocated once at the start of the application and re-used repeatedly for drawing operations.
+The larger this chunk of memory is the better, but it can (and probably *should*) be allocated once at the start of the application and reused repeatedly for drawing operations.

 Actual drawing is performed by calling |refresh| with the display and the buffer::